Osteoporosis / Osteopenia

 - In women, low levels of estrogen, which is often related to menopause or the removal of the ovaries.

-- Phosphoric acid, which is widely used in cola, soft drinks and other manufactured drinks.
+- Excess phosphorous, which is a calcium antagonist.
+Phosphoric acid is widely used in cola, soft drinks and other manufactured drinks.
+Phosphorous elevation is also caused by a high-sugar diet.

 - Malabsorption, causing a deficiency of critical minerals.